 The foregoing position must not be confused with any type of Platonism.
-For if it distinguishes sensible and intelligible, aesthetic and nostic, still it does not distinguish them as being and not-being nor relate them by some theory of participation.
+For if it distinguishes sensible and intelligible, aesthetic and noetic, still it does not distinguish them as being and not-being nor relate them by some theory of participation.
 One and the same universe of being is sensed, described, understood, affirmed.
 The same real things are related both to us and to one another.
-But as affirmed, they just are; as related to one another, they are subject to laws and frequencies; these relations of things to one another include identically all the relations of things to us; but as so included, the relations of things to us are not sensed nor described but explained.
+But as affirmed, they just are; as related to one another, they are subject to laws and friquencies; whet these relations of things to one another include identically all the relations of things to us; but as so included, the relations of things to us are not sensed nor described but explained.
 It is one thing to experience the sensible manifold of juxtapositions and successions, of extensions and durations.
-It is quite another to understand its laws and frequencies and to postulate as conditions of their possibility non-countable multiplicities of merely empirical differences.
-For neither the understanding nor the postulation is performed by sensitive activities.
+It is quite another to define it in the understand its laws and frequencies and to postulate as conditions of their possibility non-countable multiplicities of merely empirical differences. is performed by For neither the understanding nor the postulation/heckedes his brings us to our third, special question of unity, for man is one yet both material and spiritual.
+Man is one.
+No less than electrons and atoms, plants and animals, man is individual by his central potency, one in nature by his central form, existent by his central act.
+Moreover, this basic unity extends to the distinctive conjugates of human intellectual activity.
+The conjugate forms of the atom constitute the higher system of the atoms's own sub-atomic events.
+The conjugate forms of the organism constitute the higher system of the organism's own chemical processes.
+The conjugate forms of the psyche constitute the higher system of animal 's the psyche's own organic processes.
+In like manner, the conjugate forms of human intellectual activity constitute the higher system of man's sensitive living.
+In each case an otherwise coincidental manifold of lower conjugate acts is rendered systematic by conjugate forms on a higher level.

-The Unity of Man
+4.3 The Unity of Man.